FrancisBanville/ms_interpreting_probabilities/README.md

 conditions can affect species traits, which greatly impact the capacity of species to interact [@Poisot2015Speciesa].
-Similarly, species relative abundance is another important predictor of the probability of interaction, because it impacts the probability that species will randomly encounter [@Canard2012Emergencea;
-@Canard2014Empiricala; @Poisot2015Speciesa].
-Here, we will use the variable $\Omega$ as a substitute for the biological and ecological context in which interaction probabilities were estimated.
+Similarly, species relative abundance is another important predictor of the probability of interaction, because it impacts the probability that species will randomly encounter [@Canard2012Emergencea; @Canard2014Empiricala; @Poisot2015Speciesa].
+Here, we will use the variable $\Omega$ as a substitute for the biological and ecological context in which interaction probabilities were estimated, including the presence of higher-order interactions.
 This gives us the following equation for the probability of realized interaction between species (or taxa) $i$ and $j$ in a local network $N$:

 $$P_{N}(i \rightarrow j | A, t, C, \Omega),$$ {#eq:local}

 which can be read as the probability of local interaction between the two species in an area $A$ and time interval $t$, given their co-occurrence $C$ and specific environmental and biological conditions $\Omega$.
+These conditions do not systematically need to be specified for all studies.
+However, when they are, they should be made explicit in the metadada.

 Multiple difficulties of interpretation arise when the conditions are not clearly specified, which we found is often the case in the literature.
 For